 The following represents the Authority's analysis of its operations for the six-month periods ended December 31, 2008 and 2009, and for the five fiscal years ended June 30, 2009.
 For additional analysis of the Authority's results of operations, see Management's Discussion and Analysis in the Authority's audited financial statements, included as Appendix II.
-For a discussion of the Authority's results of operations for the eight month period ended February 28, 2010, see Summary of Operating Results - Month Ended January 31, 2010 under OVERVIEW.
+For a discussion of the Authority's results of operations for the month ended January 31, 2010, see Summary of Operating Results - Month Ended January 31, 2010 under OVERVIEW.